 What Does Fungal Acne Look Like?

-MF results in the appearance of papules and pustules that are accompanied by itching.
+Malassezia folliculitis results in the appearance of papules and pustules that are accompanied by itching.
 Itching is another thing not common with traditional acne breakouts.

-A 2014 study published in The Journal of Clinical and Aesthetic Dermatology found that 57.1 percent of the outbreak occur on the face, though.
+These follicular papules and pustules are often found on the upper back, chest, and shoulders.
+A 2014 study published in The Journal of Clinical and Aesthetic Dermatology found that 57.1 percent of the outbreak occurs on the face.
 They are just not noticed as often there because people think they are regular acne.

 Fungal acne can affect the chin and cheeks, and although it’s not as common on the forehead, it is possible to see the papules and pustules there, but often outbreaks on the forehead are normal acne.

-What Causes Fungal Acne on the Forehead?
+Understanding Fungal Acne on the Forehead: Causes and Symptoms

 Excess sebum secreted by the scalp, on the other hand, could play a role in the overgrowth of Malassezia, the fungus that causes dandruff.